sbhnet/kubernetes-install-via-kubeadm/README.md

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
 ```

-To test, run the follwoin gon your master node:
+To test, run the following on your master node:

 ```
 kubectl get nodes